The Sanguine Harvest

 Always in the guise of an owl, Sioc sees everything.
 Everything that has happened and everything that will happen is all known to this eternally watchful deity.

 Paladins of Sioc serve the secretive Lorekeepers, hoarding information and protecting it.
-Their faith glows with a calm blue flame.
+Their faith leads their weaponry to glow with a calm blue flame.

 Ispa, The Mournful Mother

 A woman veiled in black, said to have birthed all the fey children, she awaits their return upon death.

 Followers of Ispa may channel her healing power, some however are channel her darker side, spreading atrophy and death.
 The paladins of Ispa’s light side wield armaments aglow with a golden yellow flame, those embracing her darker side carry weapons dripping with black-green ethereal sludge.

 A girl in silver garb, Liang is the deific patron of art and song, often depicted playing a crescent-shaped lute under two moons.

 Paladins of Liang are known as Moondancers, their weaponry glows with the sparkling silver light of their faith and they fight to protect beauty in the world wher’ever it may be found

 A tall figure with animalistic features, her right hand eternally drips with the blood of Eirene, the human Goddess she murdered and whose heart she tore out.
 Morrigan is most often depicted riding atop a giant leopard throwing spears at her enemies.

 Morrigan is seldom prayed to outside of war-time.
 Before a battle some soldiers ritualistically tear the heart from sacrificial animals or captive prisoners to earn Morrigan’s attention.
 A shimmering blood-red light drips from the weapons of Morrigan’s ferocious paladins: The Warborn.

 A capricious, androgenous deity depicted with small antlers rising from a head that bears a mask of ever-changing smiles, grimaces, frowns and screams.